Learn how to make a tangy and flavorful hollandaise sauce. Plus, learn how to troubleshoot it and the ULTIMATE BROKEN HOLLANDAISE RECOVERY HACK!

 - Nix The Bain-Marie.
 There are plenty of Bain-Maries out there that you can purchase, and they are nice because they are designed to fit into each other for easy storage - but sometimes your sauce can get stuck in the edges when you're heating it up.
 Instead, try using a Windsor Sauce Pan or just a bowl on top of your pot (make sure it hangs over the sides and the water doesn't touch the bowl when it simmers).
 Both will give you sloped sides that make it easier to reach all of the sauce with your whisk.

 - Metal on Metal.
-This is a bit of weird one, but did you know that when you scrape metal on metal repeatedly it can cause your Hollandaise sauce to turn gray?
-It’s true!
+This is a bit of a weird one, but did you know that when you scrape metal on metal repeatedly it can cause your Hollandaise sauce to turn gray?
+It's true!
 Instead, try using a glass bowl (make sure it is designed to handle the high temperatures of the simmering water) with your metal whisk, or a non-stick whisk with your stainless-steel bowl.

 - Smarter Whisking.
 My tip in the "broken sauces" section covered endurance when whisking, but you also want to make sure to lift your whisk with each stroke to allow air for better texture.
 If you are just scraping the bowl with your whisk, you may have a hard time getting it get to the sabayon ribbon stage before it cooks too much.
 Another thing that may help with that is using a good balloon whisk, like this one from Williams-Sonoma.
 It has a larger bell to it and has notches that catch the sauce and bring it up with each stroke to help better incorporate air.